Velo3D to ring the bell on the New York Stock Exchange - ExBulletin

 Forward-looking statements

-This press release contains forward-looking statements within the meaning of the safe harbor provisions of the Private Securities Litigation Reform Act of 1996.
-The actual results of the company may differ from its expectations, estimates and projections and, therefore, you do not should not rely on this forward-looking information. forward-looking statements as predictions of future events.
-Words such as expect, estimate, plan, budget, foresee, anticipate, intend, plan, can, will, could, should, believe, predict, potential, continue and similar expressions are intended to identify such statements. prospective.
+This press release includes “forward-looking statements” within the meaning of the “safety regulations” provisions of the Private Securities Litigation Reform Act of 1996.
+The actual results of the company may differ from its expectations, estimates and projections and, therefore, you should not rely on these forward-looking statements as predictions of future events.
+Words such as “expect”, “estimate”, “project”, “budget”, “plan”, “anticipate”, “intend to”, “plan”, “may”, “can”, ” could “,” should “,” believe “,” predicted “,” potential “,” continuing “and similar expressions are intended to identify such forward-looking statements.
 These forward-looking statements include, without limitation, the company’s expectations, hopes, beliefs, intentions or strategies for the future.
 These forward-looking statements involve significant risks and uncertainties which could cause actual results to differ materially from expected results.
 You should carefully consider the risks and uncertainties described in documents filed by the Company from time to time with the SEC.
 These documents identify and address other important risks and uncertainties that could cause actual events and results to differ materially from those contained in forward-looking statements.
 Most of these factors are beyond the control of the Company and are difficult to predict.
 The Company cautions not to place undue reliance on forward-looking statements, including projections, which speak only as of the date they are posted.
 The Company neither undertakes nor accepts any obligation to publicly issue any updates or revisions to forward-looking statements to reflect any change in its expectations or any change of events, conditions or circumstances upon which such statement is made. based.

 Sources